Jayden-Briffa/thecaloriecounter/kcal-api/README.md

 Returns all consumed food logs {Consumed_Foods: ...}

 ### GET /:consumedId
-Returns the consumed food log with the given ID {...}
+Returns the consumed food log with the given ID {Consumed_Food...}

 ### POST /
-Creates a new consumed food log and returns it {Foods: ...}
+Creates a new consumed food log and returns it {Consumed_Food: ...}

 The kcal count should be calculated using data from /Foods to reduce unnecessary API calls.